Hold an Event or Activity

 • New liquor licences may take three (3) months to be approved.

-• Liquor licences are not issued by Council, they need to be applied for seperately to a 'wet area permit'.
+• Liquor licences are not issued by Council.

 Liquor Permits